AOL to AI

 I was thirteen in 2001 when I met Joffrey in a video game chat room.
 He would become one of my longest-lasting friendships.
 I never heard his voice.
 Never met his parents.
 Never visited his town.
 Yet we spent half our lives talking.
 About video games, obviously, but also school, politics, our hopes, feelings.
 We talked about love.
 Lovers.
 Everything.

-So when headlines express shock that 33% of Gen Z singles now use AI as romantic companions, I don’t share the surprise.
+So when headlines express shock that a third of Gen Z singles now use AI as romantic companions, I don’t share the surprise.
 Anyone expressing confusion about the rise of AI intimacy wasn’t paying attention.
-The transition from face-to-face relationships to digital ones has been gradual, evolving over the past two decades.
+The shift from face-to-face to digital relationships took twenty years.

 This has been twenty years in the making.

 The current intimacy with AI is a continuation of our increasingly digital emotional lives.
 I lived through AIM messages in the early 2000s and saw how it became the primary means of communication for entire friend groups after school.
 I typed vulnerable conversations on the blue windows of MSN Messenger every day.
 By the time I enrolled in college, online dating had normalized finding romantic partners through digital exchanges before physical meetings.
-By the mid 2010s, long-distance relationships sustained through messaging weren’t a rare occurrence (although we often lied about how they started).
-Today, research shows 79% of Gen Z prefer text-based communication over voice calls or in-person interaction.
+By the mid-2010s, long-distance relationships sustained through messaging weren’t a rare occurrence (although we often lied about how they started).
+Today, most Gen Z prefer text-based communication over voice calls or in-person interaction.

 Gen Z didn’t have that choice.
 They never had to migrate.
 Their relationship blueprint was built on screens from the start.
 A first crush meant intensive texting threads and friendships were maintained through 24-hours group chats, Discord and DMs.

-Finally, COVID-19 happened: lockdowns confirmed that physical presence isn’t necessary for meaningful connection.
-For Gen Z, pandemic restrictions hit during critical teenage socialization years, cementing digital-first relationships as not just a preference but the unique option.
+COVID-19 settled it.
+Lockdowns confirmed that physical presence isn’t necessary for meaningful connection.
+For Gen Z, pandemic restrictions hit during critical teenage socialization years, cementing digital-first relationships as not just a preference but the only option.

 The new normal of digital intimacy

-in 2025, Harvard Business Review reveals “therapy and companionship” as the top use case for generative AI, climbing from second place in 2024.
-Nearly 19% of Americans declare having already interacted with AI chatbots designed to simulate romantic partners.
-16% of those users admitted engaging in sexual conversations weekly.
+in 2025, Harvard Business Review reveals “therapy and companionship” as the top use case for generative AI.
+Nearly one in five Americans declare having already interacted with AI chatbots designed to simulate romantic partners.
+One in six of those users admitted engaging in sexual conversations weekly.

 This progression shocks only those who misunderstood what digital intimacy already was.